Solfeggietto

+1770 score, published by C.P.E. and Michael Christian Bock.
+The German title material may be read, "A musical assortment.
+Fifth piece. / SOLFEGGIO by Herr Kapellmeister Bach, in Hamburg".

 Solfeggietto (H 220, Wq.
 117: 2) is a short solo keyboard piece in C minor composed in 1766 by Carl Philipp Emanuel Bach.
-Although the Solfeggietto title is widely used today, according to Powers 2002, the work is correctly called Solfeggio, but the author provides no evidence for this.
+Although the Solfeggietto title is widely used today, the work is correctly called Solfeggio.
 Thomas Owens refers to the work as a toccata.

+Title

+The title is puzzling.
+Emil Sauer offered a speculation: "The word 'Solfeggio' means to apply the syllable names (Note: e.g. "do, re, mi"; see Solfège) to the tones of the scale.
+This composition, employing, as it does, the broken form of chords in connection with some scale passages, may have suggested to the composer the name "Solfeggietto" on account of a fancied resemblance to a singer rendering these florid passages."
+The resemblance Sauer notes is indeed "fanciful" in that many passages in the piece involve rapid leaps over several notes, which are easy to play on a keyboard instrument but almost impossible to sing at tempo.

+The Italian word solfeggietto is simply the diminutive form of solfeggio; i.e. "little solfeggio'".
+It is not known how this substituted form (solfeggio appears on the 1770 title page) came into widespread use.

 Qualities

 The work is unusual for a keyboard piece in that the main theme and some other passages are fully monophonic, i.e. only one note is played at a time.
 The piece is commonly assigned to piano students and appears in many anthologies; pedagogically it fosters the playing of an even sixteenth note rhythm by alternating hands.

+The tempo mark given in the 1770 published edition is prestissimo.
+This is the standard marking presto—which already designates a very fast tempo—augmented with the Italian superlative suffix -issimo, hence even faster than presto.

 This piece is easily Bach's best-known, to the point that Paul Corneilson's introduction to The Essential C.P.E.
 Bach is subtitled "Beyond the Solfeggio in C Minor".
 Owens also describes it as C. P. E. Bach's most famous work.